 Isaiah then questioned; “but you’re staying at the Plaza hotel?”

-Ashley nodded.
-“Yeah, I live there,” she told him.
-“When I’m not travelling, that is.”
+“Yeah, I live there,” she told him, “when I’m not travelling, that is.”

-Isaiah was interrupted when the tow truck pulled up next to them.
-Lazarus and Zeiden handled the situation swiftly.
-A phone in the car pinged, it was Ashley’s.
+Isaiah was interrupted from asking anything more when the tow-truck pulled up next to them.
+He observed Lazarus and Zeiden who handled the situation with promptness.
+A phone in the car pinged, it belonged to Ashley.

-“Well, this is where we separate,” she said.
+“Well, this is where we separate,” she said as she lifted her eyes off the phone’s screen and to him.
 “My ride has arrived.”

 “Thank you for taking care of me even though I’m a complete stranger,” said Ashley.

 Isaiah nodded.
-“No problem,” he said curtly, but she held his gaze.
+“No problem,” he responded tersely and tried to look away but she held his gaze.
 It was visible that she found him either amusing or fascinating.
 He couldn’t tell with that enchanting smile that she held so purely.

-Another car pulled up right behind Isaiah’s car.
-A chauffeur quickly got out of the car and opened the door for her and waited until she came to him.
+Another car pulled up right behind his own.
+A short chauffeur quickly got out of the car and opened the door for her and waited until she came to him.
 But Ashley went to Lazarus and Zeiden first.
 She thanked them for helping her and gave them the same sweet smile, which kind of bothered Isaiah.

 “Have a great night, boys,” Ashley wished them before she got into the other car.
-And it drove away from their location.
+And it drove away from them.

-“Isaiah,” Lazarus held the door open, so he could get in.
-They all followed behind him and they got on with their way, like before they got interrupted.
+“Isaiah-” Lazarus held the door open, so he could get in.

 “She was different,” commented Zeiden.

-Isaiah knew that his brother was remarking that Ashley behaved like a princess, who probably changed her outfit three or four times a day.
-Isaiah couldn’t argue with Lazarus- Ashley Hartling held herself with an elegance that definitely resembled a well-groomed princess.
-They were the exact opposite from the Barbie doll who looked fragile enough to break.
-Not like them, who were broken down and had to be rebuilt.
-Every single part of their bodies was trained to be a weapon; maybe even the soul they had all forsaken long ago.
+Isaiah knew that his brothers observed that Ashley behaved like a princess, who probably changed her outfit three or four times a day.
+Isaiah couldn’t argue with them- Ashley Hartling held herself with an elegance that definitely screamed prestige that was fragile enough to break at the touch of any brutality.
+Unlike them… every single part of their body was broken and trained to become a weapon, even the soul they had all forsaken a long time ago.

-“That’s how normal people are, Lazarus,” said Isaiah.
+“That’s how normal people are, Lazarus,” Isaiah claimed.
 “We’re the strange ones, remember?”

 Lazarus met Isaiah’s absent gaze through the rear-view mirror.
 “That’s true,” he sighed.

 “I wonder how she knows Czar though?” inquired Zeiden.
-“No regular wolf has the connection to personally meet the Bacardi family.”
+“No regular wolf has the connection to personally meet the Bacardi’s.”

 Isaiah wondered the same thing too.
 There was definitely more to Ashley Hartling than she let on.
 But that was all bygone to him now.
 It wasn’t like that type of girl would be in the same circles as the Iron Blood pack.

 Lazarus picked up the speed after they hit the freeway.
-Isaiah closed his eyes at the back, even though, there was no rest for him.
-His eyes may have been closed, but he was as alert as his wolf.
+Isaiah leaned into the leather seat, nonetheless, there was no rest for him.
+His eyes may have been closed, but he was as alert as the raging wolf inside him.

-Ashley shrugged off her heels as she stood in the middle of the white marble foyer.
-She navigated through the massive penthouse.
-With quick steps, she scrambled up the stairs to the second floor, opening the double doors to her enormous king-size bedroom.
-Ashley tossed her coat on the chair, which was very fashionable but didn’t do a thing to keep her warm.
+Ashley shrugged off her heels as she stood in the middle of the white-marble foyer.
+She navigated through the massive penthouse with quick steps, she scrambled up the stairs to the second floor, opening the double doors to her enormous bedroom.
+Ashley tossed her coat on the chair, which was fashionable but didn’t do a thing to keep her warm.
 Although, it was her foolish mistake, that she was so poorly dressed for the weather.
-Except she could have never predicted that her car’s tire would pop, leaving her stranded on a street.
-If that alpha from the Iron Blood pack hadn’t offered to help her, she would’ve frozen her legs off before the driver came to get her.
+Except, she would have never predicted that her car’s tire would pop and leave her stranded on the street.
+If that Alpha from the Iron Blood pack hadn’t offered to help her, she would’ve frozen her legs off before the driver came to get her.

 This alpha was the exact opposite from Ashley’s ideal man.
 So then, why was she attracted to him? she wondered.
-Why did she feel strange as she left in her own car leaving him?
+Why did she feel strange leaving him?

-Ashley rolled off the bed and took a hot shower to warm her up and distract herself.
+Out of exasperation, Ashley rolled off the bed and took a hot shower to warm up and distract herself.
 She even ordered an extraordinary meal, but nothing took her mind off that man.
 Isaiah Iron had left an impression on her.
 It was definitely confirmed that there was a connection between them, when her wolf had grown excited, and her wolf was rarely impressed by people.

-Before going to bed for the night, Ashley’s mind rolled into action coming up with a plan to go meet that alpha again.
-She needed to know what she found so special in him, that she could even lose sleep over it.
+Before going to bed for the night, Ashley’s mind rolled into action and came up with a plan to go meet that Alpha again.
+She needed to know what she found so special in him that she could even lose sleep over it.